Caroline Nokes: Equatorial Guinea

-In August 2011, Nokes joined a parliamentary delegation to Equatorial Guinea, an African country criticised for its human rights record.
-The decision to visit the country was criticised by Labour MP Paul Flynn.
-Others commended the delegation for its bravery in going, and for publishing a balanced report which was critical of the regime.
-Nokes said her decision to go was because Amnesty International were no longer active in the country, and information about Equatorial Guinea was possibly outdated.
-The delegation had Foreign Office support, and was asked to assess if historic reports of the country were still valid.
+In August 2011, Nokes joined a parliamentary delegation to Equatorial Guinea which had Foreign Office support.
 The delegation met with the country's Prime Minister, whom the delegation challenged about the country's human rights record.
 Nokes went on to call for the country's president to instigate proper democracy and permit press freedom.

 Home Office Minister of State

 In January 2018, Nokes was appointed Minister of State for Immigration at the Home Office, a Cabinet position.
 Accordingly, she was appointed to the Privy Council.
 She was criticised by the Northern Ireland Affairs Select Committee after admitting she had not read the Good Friday Agreement.
-She was removed by new Prime Minister Boris Johnson on 25 July 2019; she found this out when the journalist John Stevens tweeted "Caroline Nokes sacked".
+She was removed by new Prime Minister Boris Johnson on 25 July 2019.

 Removal and restoration of whip

 Nokes was opposed to Brexit prior to the 2016 EU membership referendum.
 Nokes had the Conservative whip removed on 3 September 2019, after she voted against the party to extend the deadline for Britain to exit the European Union and prevent a no-deal Brexit, stating that her constituents in Romsey and Southampton North would be worse off under a no-deal Brexit.

 She was among 10 MPs who had the whip restored on 29 October 2019.